HOW TO GET INTO AN AIRPORT LOUNGE (WITHOUT FLYING FIRST CLASS OR HAVING AIRLINE STATUS)

 Best Value: Capital One® Venture® X Rewards Credit Card - earn 75,000 bonus miles once you spend $4,000 on purchases in the first three months of account opening.

-A fantastic perk of this card is that you can add up to four authorized users and they each get the same lounge access for themselves plus two guests.
+A fantastic perk of this card is that you can add up to four authorized users free of charge and they each get the same lounge access for themselves plus two guests.

 The $395 annual fee can be offset with a:

-• $300 annual statement credit for travel purchased and
+• $300 annual credit for travel purchased in the Capital One Travel Portal

 Capital One Lounge - DFW International Airport